-240 unique clients engaged in Literacy and Personal Development activities, including one-to-one tuition sessions and meaningful group activities, to develop their self-esteem, confidence and skills during their journey out of homelessness.
-105 unique clients engaged in Client Involvement activities including participating in client forums organised in services, speak-outs, mental health advocacy, contributing to the Client's Eye internal newsletter, volunteering in Dublin Simon services, etc. To support clients during lockdown periods in 2020, the Client Development team prepared and distributed 73 activity packs, allowing clients to participate in meaningful activities from the safety of their own service.
-Other activities, such as yoga and art tutorials were delivered remotely.
+170 unique clients engaged in Client Development activities, including one-to-one tuition sessions and meaningful group activities, to develop their self-esteem, confidence and skills during their journey out of homelessness.
+It also included client forums organised in services, speak-outs, mental health advocacy, contributing to the Client's Eye internal newsletter, volunteering in our services, etc. The number of people referred in 2021 was 154 composed of 143 internal referrals and 11 external referrals.

-Employability Pathways, open to clients, include both internal and external opportunities.
+Our Employability Pathways programme, open to clients, includes both internal and external opportunities.
 Notably our shops and warehouse provide a vehicle for clients to develop their professional skills and experience.

-In 2020, clients availed of the following:
+In 2021, clients availed of the following:

-- A Community Employment Engagement scheme, which aims to assist people who are accessing homeless services to become ready for employment. - A mainstream Community Employment scheme designed to help people who are longterm unemployed (or with other barriers to employment) to get back to work by offering part-time and temporary placements in jobs based in Dublin Simon Community. - Volunteering opportunities within Dublin Simon Community. - Education grants to access 3rd level education: 21 new applicants bringing the total number of clients who accessed the grant in 2020 to 38.
+- A Community Employment Engagement scheme, which aims to assist people who are accessing homeless services to become ready for employment, had 9 new clients in 2021 bringing the total involved in the scheme during the year to 20; - A Mainstream Community Employment scheme designed to help people who are long-term unemployed (or with other barriers to employment) to get back to work by offering part-time and temporary placements in jobs based in our organisation.
+We had 2 new clients in 2021, bringing the total involved in the scheme during the year to 6; - Volunteering opportunities within our organisation.
+2 new volunteers in 2021 brought the total involved in the scheme during the year to 8; and - Education Grants to access 3rd level education: 15 new applicants in 2021 brought the total number of clients who accessed the grant in 2021 to 27.

-In total, 29 new individuals accessed the above opportunities, bringing the number of clients who have accessed the employability pathways to 197 since the beginning of 2016.
+In total, 28 new individuals accessed the above opportunities, during 2021 bringing the number of clients who have accessed the employability pathways to 222 since the beginning of 2016.